apache/beam/website/www/site/content/en/get-started/try-apache-beam-playground.md

 ## How To Add New Examples

-To tag any Apache Beam example/test/kata for adding to the Playground examples catalog, it is needed to add a beam-playground tag into the file. beam-playground tag is a yaml format comment:
+To add an Apache Beam example/test/kata into Beam Playground catalog, add the `beam-playground` tag into the file to be added.
+`beam-playground` tag is a yaml format comment:

 {{< highlight java >}}
 // beam-playground:
-//   name: Name of example/Kata/Unit Test
+//   name: Name of the example/test/kata
-//   description: Description for example/Kata/Unit Test
+//   description: Description of the example/test/kata
 //   multifile: false
 //   pipeline_options: --option1 value1 --option2 value2
 //   categories: